chrisveness/koa-sample-web-app-api-mysql/README.md

 While very basic, this sample app incorporates together many of the components of a real application;
-as well as handlebars templates & MySQL, there’s static file serving, body-parser for post data, compression,*passport* logins with remember-me, logging, flash messages, etc, and mocha/chai/cheerio for testing (I’ve ignored i18n which would introduce considerable complexity).
+as well as handlebars templates & MySQL, there’s static file serving, body-parser for post data, compression, *passport* logins with remember-me, logging, flash messages, etc, and mocha/chai/cheerio for testing (I’ve ignored i18n which would introduce considerable complexity).

 Note that if you wish to set this up locally, you will need e.g. admin.localhost, api.localhost, and www.localhost set up in /etc/hosts.
-Currently, io.js is required as Node.js v12.0 doesn’t yet support template strings.
+Either Node.js v4+ or io.js is required as Node.js v0.12 doesn’t
+support template strings.

 ### Demo